nlfiedler/exaf-rs/FORMAT.md

 |     18 | `0x01` | Low byte of 16-bit size of value in bytes |
 |     19 | `0x65` | The value, decimal number _101_ |

+Throughout this document, any _value_ that is shown as text can be assumed to be UTF-8 encoded.
+In the example above, the `N` and `M` tags are the hexadecimal values `0x4e` and `0x4d`, respectively.

 In the tables that detail the format in subsequent sections, the **Max Size** values indicate the maximum size of the row value.
 The purpose of this is to indicate the numeric precision for values that may be squashed to their smallest possible size.
 That is, what might normally be a 4-byte value can be written as a single byte if its value is less than 256.
 As such, the **size** of the value would be `0x0001` in the file but when parsed into memory it would be a 32-bit number.
 The `PA` row in the example above is an example of this squashing: the directory identifier should be a 32-bit number, but since this value was `101` it was serialized as a single byte.

 In the tables in subsequent sections, the **Type** labels are basically Rust types.
 A `u8` is an unsigned 8-bit number and a `u32` is an unsigned 32-bit number, while a `[u8]` is an array of unsigned 8-bit numbers.
 A `str` is a UTF-8 encoded string.